Antarctic Pemmican Recipe

 Having said this I tried some on a sledging biscuit and it was surprisingly tasty.
 The fat in the pemmican compensated for the lack of butter or spread and the crunchy bits that resulted from not grinding the meat fully to a powder gave me something to chew on which was altogether more pleasant than I imagined it would be.

-The main purpose of making pemmican was however to use it as a basis for that almost legendary of Antarctic foods - Hoosh.
+The main purpose of making pemmican was however to use it as a basis for that legendary Antarctic food - Hoosh.
 Hoosh is a dish (I use the term as it is technically correct though a bit hopeful in this context) traditionally made of pemmican, sledging biscuits and snow.